TELEPHONE No. 121

 On most examples the solid-back microphone originally fitted was replaced with a Bakelite moulding containing a standard carbon microphone inset (these assemblies were made by Siemens Brothers and where introduced around 1932/1933), making a telephone with its original solid back transmitter a relatively rare item.
 The telephone is frequently (but not always) found fixed to a wooden backboard with a writing slope (Desk No. 4).

-The Australian Post Office also used the same set - their Telephone No. 137AW which was identical to the Telephone No. 121 Mark 234.
+The Australian Post Office also used the same telephone - their Telephone No. 137AW which was identical to the Telephone No. 121 Mark 234.

 Circuit diagram - N221.